Help your Teen Make the Best out of the Lock-Down

 What about friendship.
 Humans are sociable creatures by nature.
 We need each other to feel safe.
 Your teen needs to vent about this situation.
 They need to be reassured that they are not alone in this mess.
 They need to interact with each other and share their experience.
 So as much as you don’t’ like them being on their smartphones, now is the time to encourage them to use it.

 Hence, they need virtual play-date.
 Maybe they can be organised by the teen themselves directly.
 This way they can see their friends using video calls.
 This way they can see each other as they speak.
-Seeing each other’s face is the important part here.
+Seeing each other’s face is an important part here.
 The facial expression associated with the word they hear is the way they are going to be able to process better that they are not alone.

 Consequently, you need to be able to access their phone and make sure they keep safe and only have apps that are used to interact with friends and family members.
 Make sure no stranger is contacting them there.
 It is a matter of balancing trust and safety.
 Whatever happens, remember you are the adult in the relationship and their safety depends on your capacity to step up when they cross the line.